IsaacSchemm/Gbase.NLog.JsonTarget/README.md

 Dependencies
 ------------

-Currently using ServiceStack.Text for serialization and HttpClient to post asynchronously.
+Currently using Newtonsoft.Json for serialization and HttpClient to post asynchronously.

 Usage
 -----